baby-loris/bla/REFERENCE.md

             return {
                 type: 'BAD_ERROR',
                 message: 'Something bad is happened',
-                reason: 'It was Loki\'s fail'
+                reason: 'It was Loki\'s fault'
             };
         };